jondkinney/jondkinney.github.io/source/_posts/2012-10-10-using-phantomjs-through-poltergeist-and-selenium-same-cucumber-test-suite.markdown

 ---
 layout: post
-title: "using both phantomjs through poltergeist and selenium in the same cucumber test suite"
+title: "using PhantomJS (through poltergeist) and selenium in the same cucumber test suite"
 date: 2012-10-10 12:51
 comments: true
 categories: